Chris Crouch was anti-vaccine. Now his pregnant wife had covid, and he faced a terrible choice.

 They were opposites, but in ways that complemented each other.
 Born in Monterrey, Mexico, and raised in North Carolina, Diana was quiet and tended to choose her words carefully.
 He was a gregarious Texan with a quirky way of recalling dates, numbers and interesting facts about everything from football to legal statutes, a habit that sparked lively conversations with strangers wherever they went.
 They agreed on conservative values — he was raised Baptist and she was Catholic.
 And they shared a sharp sense of humor, enjoying shows like “The Office” together.

-They had a boy, Cain, and Chris was promoted to sergeant at the Harris County Sheriff’s Office, a job that provided a steady enough income that she could stay home and take care of their blended family.
-He had two boys from his previous marriage, she had a girl from hers.
+They had a boy, Cain, and Chris was promoted to sergeant at the Harris County Sheriff’s Office, a job that provided a steady enough income that Diana could stay home and take care of their blended family.
+He had two boys from his previous marriage; she had a girl from hers.

 The family was young, healthy and happy, and when the pandemic hit, they were worried like everyone else.
-Before long, though, they started feeling like the dangers of the virus had been exaggerated and they wanted to get back to their lives.
+Before long, though, they started feeling that the dangers of the virus had been exaggerated and that they wanted to get back to their lives.

-When the vaccines came along, Chris became outspoken against them, espousing views that were common in his workplace and much of Texas, but that put him at odds with his mother, sister and the close friends who had grown up with him in the Heights, a liberal bastion in Houston.
-Despite pleading from his family, Chris and Diana were adamant they did not need to be vaccinated.
+When the vaccines came along, Chris became outspoken against them, espousing views that were common in his workplace and much of Texas but that put him at odds with his mother, sister and the close friends he had grown up with in the Heights, a liberal bastion in Houston.
+Despite his family’s pleading, Chris and Diana were adamant they did not need to be vaccinated.
 They did wear masks, but only when required.

-Chris felt vaccine mandates infringed on personal liberties, a perspective promoted by Texas Gov. Greg Abbott and other prominent Republicans.
-And both of them also worried the shots had been developed too quickly.
-As Chris liked to say, “God gave us our immune system and we could fight the viruses with our own immune system.”
+Chris felt that vaccine mandates infringed on personal liberties, a perspective promoted by Texas Gov. Greg Abbott and other prominent Republicans.
+And Chris and Diana also worried that the shots had been developed too quickly.
+As he liked to say, “God gave us our immune system and we can fight the viruses with our own immune system.”
 Diana, meanwhile, was leery of anything that might hurt the developing baby she carried.
-She knew early stories linking the vaccines to miscarriage and infertility were false, but thought avoiding them was the prudent thing to do, like skipping wine, raw fish and unpasteurized cheese — especially given some of the medical community’s early hesitation.
-The World Health Organization and the U.S. Centers for Disease Control and Prevention now recommend all pregnant individuals get vaccinated.
+She knew that early stories linking the vaccines to miscarriage and infertility were false, but thought avoiding them was the prudent thing to do, like skipping wine, raw fish and unpasteurized cheese — especially given some of the medical community’s early hesitation.
+The World Health Organization and the U.S. Centers for Disease Control and Prevention now recommend that all pregnant people get vaccinated.

 In the summer of 2021, soon after President Biden declared the pandemic almost over, their two-year anniversary was approaching and the couple decided to go to Las Vegas to celebrate.
-They stayed at the Trump hotel, walked along the strip and caught a showing of Cirque du Soleil.
+They stayed at the Trump hotel, walked along the Strip and caught a showing of Cirque du Soleil.
 Diana had a headache, but it didn’t keep them from going out and having fun.

-As soon as they returned, however, she developed a low-grade fever and exhaustion unlike anything she had known.
+As soon as they returned, however, she developed a low-grade fever and exhaustion unlike anything she had experienced.
 Late on Aug.
 6, she cried out that she was having trouble breathing.
-Chris called 911, reminding himself that in his line of work, he’d seen a lot of people go to the hospital for covid — with most recovering fine after a little oxygen.
+Chris called 911, reminding himself that in his line of work, he’d seen a lot of people go to the hospital for covid — with most recovering after a little oxygen.

 Diana’s case would turn out to be far less simple.